michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0066.md

 - n: the quality of having or showing the tenderness and warmth and affection of or befitting a mother
 - n: the state of being pregnant; the period from conception to birth when a woman carries a developing fetus in her uterus
 ### Family
+- maternity: maternities+
-maternity: maternities+;maternal: maternalism, maternally, maternity;maternalism: maternalistic
+- maternal: maternalism, maternally, maternity
+- maternalism: maternalistic
 ### Examples
 - Couric is filling in for Savannah Guthrie, who’s on maternity leave.
 - “You were supposed to do maternity scenes or watercolours, but not something as tough and decisive as what you do,” Bechara says.